Student Spotlight: Yu Duan

 In fact, after transferring to Calvin College in Michigan, Duan needed only one year to complete his bachelor’s degree.
 He took a gap year to work at a clothing store in order to gain some business experience before entering the Industrial/Organizational Psychology master’s program at the University of New Haven.
 He was accepted into the Experiential Graduate Assistantship Program, in which high-achieving students work 15 to 20 hours per week in return for a 75 percent tuition discount and an experiential learning/work opportunity.

-After graduating, Duan would like to be a consultant traveling around the country and working with businesses.
-As for his journey, he is happy that it brought him to College of DuPage.
+As for his journey, Duan is happy that it brought him to College of DuPage.
 He encourages others to simply visit the campus before making their college decisions.

 “You will be amazed by everything you see on campus!” he said.
 “Faculty and staff are super helpful.
 If you have any questions, ask anyone and they will all be willing to help you out.
 COD has an immeasurable amount of resources to help you to be better equipped for further study and work.
 So joining clubs and attending various workshops is a wise thing to do.